LGBTQIA+ Therapy in St. Petersburg, FL

 It has not resolved itself.
 And it brought you here.

-Whatever it is you have been carrying, you are allowed to set it down in this room.
-You are allowed to look at it.
-You are allowed to not have it figured out yet.
-The not-knowing is not a problem to be solved before therapy can begin.
-The not-knowing is exactly where we start.
+Whatever it is you have been carrying, you are allowed to set it down in this room, to look at it, to not have it figured out yet.
+The not-knowing is not a problem to solve before therapy can begin.
+It is exactly where we start.

 When Your Attraction Does Not Fit Neatly Into a Box